 What Is the Most Common Abuse in Philadelphia Nursing Homes?

-Navigating the complexities of nursing home care is no easy task, especially when considering the safety and well-being of your loved ones.
-In Philadelphia, the unfortunate reality is that nursing home abuse is far too common.
-You might be surprised to discover that it manifests in various forms, from neglect to financial exploitation.
+The unfortunate reality is that nursing home abuse is a frequent occurrence, which might make you wonder what the most common abuse in Philadelphia nursing homes is.
+You might also be surprised to discover that it manifests in various forms, from neglect to financial exploitation.

 As a concerned family member or friend, understanding these forms of abuse is the first step in ensuring your loved ones receive the dignified and respectful care they deserve.
-Together, we will delve into the prevalent forms of nursing home abuse in Philadelphia, highlighting their consequences, causes, and potential prevention strategies.
+The Philadelphia nursing home abuse lawyers at Munley Law have handled numerous cases, treating victims and their families with respect and pursuing justice and fair compensation for their injuries.
+Take a closer look at the prevalent forms of nursing home abuse in Philadelphia and learn more about their consequences, causes, and potential prevention strategies.

 Understanding Nursing Home Abuse in Philadelphia

 With a rich history and vibrant culture, Philadelphia is home to a considerable older adult population.
-According to the Philadelphia Corporation for Aging, as of 2021, more than 17% of the city’s population was aged 65 or older, a figure that continues to grow year by year.
+According to the United States Census Bureau, as of 2024, 14.7% of the city’s population was aged 65 or older, a figure that continues to grow year by year.
 As of the last count, Philadelphia houses over 50 assisted living facilities, providing care to thousands of elderly residents.
 These facilities range from smaller, family-run homes to large, corporate-managed establishments.

 In recent years, there has been a growing concern over the plight of older adults in these facilities.
 The challenge now is to ensure that every Philadelphia nursing home resident is protected from abuse and neglect and to implement strategies that raise the quality of care across all facilities.